Have you heard language experts say that English has more words than other languages? The claim is made but it’s practically impossible to verify.

 Whatever languages you translate or interpret in—Chinese, Japanese, Russian, sign language, or others—you are bound to have a rich body of words to work with.

-But if you want to dig deeper into the subject, check out Part 2 here.
+But if you want to dig deeper into the subject, check out Part 2 on the Arabic language, in which we attempt to answer the question, “How many words in the Arabic language?”

 About Interpreters and Translators, Inc.

 iTi’s dedicated and experienced team offers a wide range of multilingual solutions for domestic and global corporations in a variety of industries.
 Do you require translation services to enhance your global marketing and sales initiatives or interpreter services to communicate across languages?
-We specialize in custom language solutions and work with over 200 languages so regardless of the barrier you face, we will work together in synergy to bridge the gap to ensure success.
-Please feel free to contact us through a message or by calling 860-362-0812.
-Our offices are open 24/7/365 so we can respond immediately to your interpreting or translation needs anytime, anywhere
+We specialize in custom language solutions and work with over 250 languages so regardless of the barrier you face, we will work together in synergy to bridge the gap to ensure success.

 Sources: